-On this post, we are going to look at the Ireland Visa Requirements for Kenyan citizens as of 2018.
+On this post, we are going to look at the Ireland Visa Requirements for Kenyan citizens.
 Ireland is a large island located in the north Atlantic off north-west Europe.
 It’s the second richest country in Europe with a GDP per capita of $79,925.
 Tourism is one of the biggest contributors to Ireland’s strong economy, for instance, 10.6 million tourists visited the country in 2017 alone bringing in a revenue of €5.8bn.
 This clearly shows you how the country is very attractive and welcoming to visitors.

 Kenyans visiting Ireland for a short stay i.e tourism or study purposes require a visa.
 A short stay tourist visa allows you to stay in Ireland for up to 90 days.
 This type of visa does not allow you to work in Ireland or use any publicly funded services, e.g a public hospital while in Ireland.

 Ireland Tourist / Short Stay Visa Requirements For Kenyan Citizens

 1. Your Passport must be valid for at least 6 months and have at least 2 blank pages at the time of application.
 You will be required to produce copies of your previous passports in original.